 Considered one of the most beautiful and impressive butterflies in the world, the Blue Morpho is also the biggest butterfly in Costa Rica.
-Found throughout Costa and on both coasts, it is most often spotted along habitat edges of forests, fields, rivers, or near the ocean.
+Found throughout Costa and on both coasts, it is most often spotted along habitat edges of forests, fields, rivers, or near the ocean, and if you’re lucky enough around our retreat premises.
 It is a favorite sight for many of our guests as they hike along the many trails within Samasati’s rainforest sanctuary.
 They are easily spotted by their large and beautiful bright blue wings that reflect light as they rise and dip lazily along the forest edges.
-Read more
+Learn more

 “There are some places in life where you can only go alone.